Susan Babini

 In addition to her orchestral duties, Babini regularly performs as a soloist with the Milwaukee Symphony Orchestra.
 She has also performed as soloist with New Century Chamber Orchestra, the Saint Paul Chamber Orchestra, the Princeton Symphony Orchestra, and Symphony in C, where she gave the East Coast premiere of Aaron Jay Kernis’s Colored Field for cello and orchestra.
 She is also featured on Mr. Kernis’s album On Distant Shores.
 In addition, as an Astral Artist, she has been presented in solo recital by the Philadelphia Chamber Music Society.

-Susan enjoys teaching talented young students and has taught orchestral cello repertoire for the National Youth Orchestra and at Northwestern University.
-She has also spent summers teaching at the Brevard Music Festival, as well as being guest artist at the Interlochen Center for the Arts, leading their cello intensive week in 2024.
-She has also taught masterclasses in chamber music at the Cleveland Institute of Music and chamber music performance at the Wisconsin Conservatory of Music.
-She frequently leads masterclasses at home and abroad.
+Babini enjoys teaching talented young students and has taught orchestral cello repertoire for the National Youth Orchestra and at Northwestern University.
+She has also spent summers teaching at the Brevard Music Festival, and has served as a guest artist at the Interlochen Center for the Arts, leading their cello intensive week in 2024.
+She has also taught master classes in chamber music at the Cleveland Institute of Music and chamber music performance at the Wisconsin Conservatory of Music.
+She frequently leads master classes at home and abroad.

-When she’s not playing the cello, Susan can be found either cultivating her garden or working in her kitchen trying to master the art of sourdough bread.
+When she’s not playing the cello, Babini can be found either cultivating her garden or working in her kitchen trying to master the art of sourdough bread.
 She’s getting there.